-Whether you work for a small business, run your own company, or are employed by the government, you probably have an opinion about unions.
-You might think they improve the lives of working people, or believe that they hinder economic growth.
-Because of varying yet fervent views like these, there is no shortage of laws that regulate the rights and responsibilities of labor organizations.
-One such law is the Landrum-Griffin Act, described in more detail below.
+Whether you work for a small business, run your own company, or are employed by the government, you probably have an opinion about unions (also known as labor organizations).
+You might think they improve working peoples' lives, or you may believe that they hinder economic growth.

 Purpose of the Landrum-Griffin Act

-The Landrum-Griffin Act and Rights of Members of Labor Organizations
+The Landrum-Griffin Act and the Rights of Union Members

 Title I of the Landrum-Griffin Act details a Bill of Rights for members of labor organizations.
-The five rights enumerated are the following:
+The following five rights are found within the Bill of Rights:

-- Equal Rights: Every member of a labor organization has equal rights to nominate candidates, vote in elections, and attend and participate in membership meetings.
+- Equal Rights: Every member of a union/labor organization has equal rights to nominate candidates, vote in elections, and attend and participate in membership meetings.

-- Freedom of Speech and Assembly: Every member has the right to meet and assemble freely with other members, and to express views to others and at meetings of the labor organization.
+- Freedom of Speech and Assembly: Every member has the right to meet and assemble freely with other members, and to express views to others and at meetings of the labor union or organization.

-- Protection of the Right to Sue: No labor organization may limit the right of a member to bring a lawsuit, although members may be required to exhaust internal procedures first.
+- Protection of the Right to Sue: No union may limit the right of a member to bring a lawsuit, although members may be required to exhaust internal procedures first.

-Any member whose rights have been violated can bring a civil action in a district court for damages, including injunctive relief.
+Any member whose rights have been violated can bring a civil action in federal district court for damages and injunctive relief.